The Best Cooling Fans of 2023 (as Tested by Our Team)

 Not intended to cool a big room

 The Black+Decker BFSR18B Stand Fan comes with 3 speed settings, 18 inch blades, both height and tilt adjustability and a remote that lets you control it from across the room.
 The BFSR18B also features rock solid engineering and build quality, a simple clean design and the company’s 3 year limited warranty.
 Toss in the ability to oscillate, the intuitive control panel and an affordable price and you have value winner.
+Be sure to also check out our list of the best desk fans for more great items like this.

 Adjust speed, tilt, oscillation and height